vernisaz/simcom/doc/PIs.md

 ## Simple Commander
 If you read the guide, it means that you can clone (unless already did it) its repository.
-You will need to clone one more repository before executing **rb** to build the _Commander_.
-All details are provided in [README.md](https://github.com/vernisaz/simcom/blob/master/README.md). in it
+You will need to clone few more repositories before executing **rb** to build the _Commander_.
+All details are provided in [README.md](https://github.com/vernisaz/simcom/blob/master/README.md).